quellus/GDTuber/wiki/Setup.md

 2. Clicking the change Image button for any of the states will open your systems file explorer for you to select the image you want to use.

-3. Navigate and select the image file and iy should begin to appear for that state.
+3. Navigate and select the image file and it should appear for that state.
 </br>
 <img src="./doc_pictures/ImageOptions.png" alt="image" width="300" height="auto">